 Stocks RA, Williams CT.
 Spinal cord stimulation for chronic pain.
 Bazian Ltd., eds.
 London: Wessex Institute for Health Research and Development, University of Southampton; 2001.

 Middleton P, Simpson B, Maddern G. Spinal cord stimulation (neurostimulation): An accelerated systematic review.
-North Adelaide, Australia: Australian Safety and Efficacy Register of New Interventional Procedures - Surgical (ASERNIP-S); 2003.
+North Adelaide, SA: Australian Safety and Efficacy Register of New Interventional Procedures - Surgical (ASERNIP-S); 2003.

 Turner JA, Loeser JD, Deyo RA, Sanders SB.
 Spinal cord stimulation for patients with failed back surgery syndrome or complex regional pain syndrome: A systematic review of effectiveness and complications.
 Pain.
 2004;108(1-2):137-147.